EricCpy/Numberplate_Recognition/README.md

 This led to the goal of testing license plate object detection using multiple models, starting with Faster R-CNNs, comparing them with the latest YOLO model (YOLOv11) and also implementing an detection transformer (DETR).

 Beyond object detection, the project also involves an OCR and an object tracking task.
-Various research papers explore image preprocessing techniques for achieving optimal OCR results, such as this one specifically for license plates [Comparison of Image Preprocessing Techniques for Vehicle License Plate Recognition Using OCR: Performance and Accuracy Evaluation](https://arxiv.org/abs/2410.13622).
+Various research papers explore image preprocessing techniques for achieving optimal OCR results, such as this one specifically for license plates: [Comparison of Image Preprocessing Techniques for Vehicle License Plate Recognition Using OCR: Performance and Accuracy Evaluation](https://arxiv.org/abs/2410.13622).
 However, we chose to stick with EasyOCR and grayscale images, despite this paper indicating a slight decline in performance when using EasyOCR with grayscale images.

 For object tracking, **DeepSORT** was chosen over more advanced models.
 The decision was based on specific trade-offs, such as easy integration from existing libraries.
 Many state-of-the-art models listed in this [benchmark](https://paperswithcode.com/sota/multi-object-tracking-on-mot17) build upon DeepSORT (like StrongSORT), enhancing it in some aspects rather than replacing it entirely.